lucprincen/groltos-diary/Quests and leads.md

 	- The necromancer had a statue at the [[Sunless Grove]]
 	- Name is [[Omareth Baenre]], belonging to the most powerful family in Menzoberranzan.
 	- We learned that Omareth was now the sovereign of the "growing mountain" and was studying it.
 Could be referencing [[Kelvin's Cairn]]?
+	- [[Bailon the Beardless|Bailon]] mentioned inquiring about this necromancer with [[Gorom]], an ancient creature living in [[Kelvin's Cairn]].

 ### Shark skin map
 - [ ] Try to find the locations written on Henrack's [[henrack-shark-skin-map.jpg]]
 	- Go to Bremen and inquire about it
-	- Seems like it marks the location of the ship Santiago is very eager to find
+	- Seems like it marks the location of the ship Santiago eagerly wants to find

 ### The elemental lantern
 - [ ] The [[Frozen Roses]] were interrogating Torrga for the location of the lantern and then killed her for it when she didn't know.